From: Burgundy, France

 Taste: "A ripe and full-on nose speaks mostly of various dark berries and pungent earth aromas.
 The succulent, round and delicious middle weight flavors possess good volume for a wine at this level, all wrapped in a lingering and lightly rustic finale.
 To enjoy young." –Burghound

-About.
+About this wine.
+Many thanks to importer KLWM for the following information.
 Jobard's 2020 Bourgogne Rouge is a blend of four lieux-dits (1.5 ha) in Pommard: L’Aumônne, Taupe Maison Dieu, En la Taupe, and Les Crenilles.
 The hand-harvested fruit is destemmed and cold soaked for five-days, followed by 10 days of fermentation.
 Finished wines are bottled unfined and, in some vintages, lightly filtered.